makersacademy/takeaway-challenge/README.md

 Note - Currently an additional cheeseburger is added when the user completes their order.
 I would like to remove this.

+##Things I would like to update

+There are plenty of changes I would like to make to this project...

+###The rogue cheeseburger

+When I complete an order or give text that does not correspond to a menu item the takeaway currently adds a cheeseburger to the order.
+This is quite funny in a way - it's like the takeaway forces everyone to have an extra cheeseburger.

+It's a simple Ruby thing that I should be able to fix.
+Something not right with my loop.

+###Instance variables for order and checkout included in takeaway

+On Sunday I started thinking about how I could get the takeaway to create the order and the checkout from a method.
+This seemed like a much better idea that calling everything manually in Pry.

+I started down this road and then got really confused with passing objects to classes.

+I think I'll need to run through this with Roi.
+Basically, I don't understand why I can't add a local variable to the method that calls a new Object.
+It complains when I do this.
+So I've got Order and Checkout variables within the takeaway class.
+WHich I'm pretty sure is wrong : (

+My test coverage is around 50%.
+This looks awful but it's because I didn't know how to test methods that output to the console.
+These are my two biggest methods.
+I'd like to fix this up today.

+Finally, there is a method in takeaway that does several things.
+It does the order and the checkout.
+This should be split into smaller methods.

+So plenty to fix up.